DavidG1011/Extended-Kalman-Filter-Project/README.md

 # Program Flow:

 This program follows the flow of this chart:
 ![alt text][image1]

 TODO: TALK ABOUT THE STRUCTURE OF THE EKF AND KF ALGORITHMS, (INCLUDE DIAGRAM) AND THE PIECES OF THE EQUATIONS.
+MAYBE TALK ABOUT FULL FLOW OF CHART ABOVE

 TODO: TALK ABOUT RMSE AND HOW IT IS CALCULATED IN THE PROGRAM.